Dialectical Reconciliation via Structured Argumentative Dialogues

-We now introduce the dialectical reconciliation dialogue type, drawing upon Hamblin's dialectical games framework \cite{hamblin1970fallacies,hamblin1971mathematical}.
+We now formalize the dialectical reconciliation dialogue type, inspired by Hamblin's dialectical games framework \citep{hamblin1970fallacies,hamblin1971mathematical}.
 Here, a dialogue is viewed as a game-theoretic interaction, where utterances are treated as moves governed by rules that define their applicability.
 In this context, moves consist of a set of \emph{locutions}, which determine the types of permissible utterances agents can make.
-To align with the goals of DR-HAI, we define the following set of locutions:
+To align with the goal of DR-Arg, we define the following set of locutions:

-The $query$ locution enables the explainee to ask the explainer for an argument that supports the explainee's query.
-The $support$ locution allows the explainer to provide such an argument that supports the explainee's query.
-The $refute$ locution permits both agents to present counterarguments, and the $agree$-$to$-$disagree$ locution allows both agents to acknowledge each other's utterances when no further queries or counterarguments are possible.
+The \texttt{query} locution enables the explainee to ask the explainer for an argument supporting the explainee's \texttt{query}.
+The $\texttt{support}$ locution allows the explainer to provide a supporting argument for the explainee's \texttt{query}.
+The $\texttt{refute}$ locution permits both agents to provide counterarguments, and the \texttt{understand} locution allows both agents to acknowledge each other's utterances when no further queries or counterarguments are possible.
+We impose two restrictions: (1)~the $\texttt{query}$ locution is only available to the explainee, and (2)~the $\texttt{support}$ locution is only available to the explainer.
+These restrictions are reasonable given the goal of DR-Arg; future work will explore relaxing them.

-We opt for an $agree$-$to$-$disagree$ locution instead of a simple $agree$ (or $accept$) locution as the goal of DR-HAI is not to convince the explainee about $\varphi$ but to help them understand $\varphi$.
-An $agree$-$to$-$disagree$ locution reflects this flexibility, where agents do not have to agree with each other; they only have to acknowledge each other's utterances and understand each other's perspectives.
-Furthermore, we impose two restrictions: (1)~The $query$ locution is only available to the explainee, and (2)~The $support$ locution is only available to the explainer.
-These restrictions are reasonable given the goal of DR-HAI; future work will explore relaxing them.
+Note that we opted for an \texttt{understand} locution instead of a simple \texttt{agree} (or \texttt{accept}) locution as the goal of DR-Arg is not to convince the explainee about $\Phi$ but to help them understand $\Phi$.~An \texttt{understand} locution reflects this flexibility, where agents do not have to agree with each other; they only have to acknowledge each other's utterances and understand each other's perspectives.

 Locutions are typically instantiated with specific formulae that make up the range of possible \emph{dialogue moves} $m_t$: